aceslei/public.lab/topic/texteditor-feature/doc01/blogtef_mkregioncut.md

 ## MKRegionCut              --  cut with mouse or keyboard

 ## Desc
-cut with mouse or keyboard
+* with mouse or keyboard

 ## See also
 * __blank__